Anubhav6205/KHABRI/README.md

   <a href="https://drive.google.com/file/d/1PwEYfX19SPokpk9ZPZ4MbBfAJWnJekZX/view">Download APK</a>

   <h2>Contributing</h2>
-  <p>We welcome contributions!
+  <p>I welcome contributions!
 Please feel free to submit pull requests.</p>

   <h2>Contact</h2>
   <p>If you have any questions or suggestions, feel free to contact us at <a href="mailto:contact@example.com">contact@example.com</a>.</p>